Dr. Ingmar G WeberBased in Doha, Qatar

-Dr. Ingmar Weber is a senior scientist in the Social Computing group at the Qatar Computing Research Institute (QCRI).
+Dr. Ingmar Weber is the Research Director for Social Computing at the Qatar Computing Research Institute (QCRI).
 His interdisciplinary research uses large amounts of online data from social media and other sources to study human behavior at scale.
 Particular topics of interest include studying obesity and population health, quantifying international migration using digital methods, and looking at political polarization and extremism.

 As an undergraduate he studied mathematics at Cambridge University (1999-2003), before pursuing a PhD at the Max-Planck Institute for Computer Science (2003-2007).
 He subsequently held positions at Ecole Polytechnique Federale de Lausanne (2007-2009) and Yahoo Research Barcelona (2009-2012), as well as a visiting researcher position at Microsoft Research Cambridge (summer 2008).
 He serves on a number of program committees for top-tier conferences in the domain of web data mining and social media analysis including ICWSM, KDD, WWW, ACL, VLDB and WebSci, as well as on the editorial board for the Journal of Web Science.